Kekwulugo/ToDo/README.md

 # To Do

-#Project Overview
+# Project Overview
-This is a fully functioning calculator app, than can complete basic arithmetic operations
+This is a fully functioning to do app, you can setup projects and add tasks accordingly.

-#Usage & Technology
+# Usage & Technology
 This app runs in the browser and is built with Vanilla JS along with a simple css grid layout

-#Credits
+# Credits
 This project idea was provided by the Odin Project

-#Next Steps
+# Next Steps
 Update the UI to make this app more user-friendly
 Add the ability to edit projects
 Add tabs to organize tasks by due dates